PizaJoan/jpizaf-cloud-front-test/README.md

 - Implement an error message when login fails
 - Implement a small test for this new feature
+- Change the border radius of all components (button, input, ...)
+- Change the default color from blue to green

 Feel free to implement any other improvement as long as you write a test for it.